bvschwartz/nock-step/README.md

 what is nock?
 ---
 This project won't make any sense unless you know about nock.
-Nock is the virtual machine of [Urbit] (http:///urbit.org).
-The complete [spec] (https://github.com/urbit/urbit/blob/master/Spec/nock/5.txt) fits on a page.
-Nock-step uses the terminology from the [nock reference] (https://github.com/urbit/urbit/blob/master/urb/zod/pub/doc/nock/reference.md).
+Nock is the virtual machine of [Urbit](http://urbit.org).
+The complete [spec](https://github.com/urbit/urbit/blob/master/Spec/nock/5.txt) fits on a page.
+Nock-step uses the terminology from the [nock reference](https://github.com/urbit/urbit/blob/master/urb/zod/pub/doc/nock/reference.md).

 running nock-step
 ---